 Artificial Intelligence and Metaverse Activations: A Summary

 This post is a summary of my own activity with respect to speaking, writing and being interviewed about AI and metaverse activations for the interior design and home related industries.
-I hope by reading it, that you will click every link so you can learn all you can from me - for free.

-I’m also writing this for the historical record, and I hope [when I’m gone] that one of you reading this post will have saved it and will share it so this information will not be lost.
+I’m writing this for the historical record, and I hope [when I’m gone] that one of you reading this post will have saved it and will share it so this information will not be lost.

 Now, back to the beginning…